CarGurus (NASDAQ:CARG) Issues Q1 2022 Earnings Guidance

-CarGurus (NASDAQ:CARG – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
+CarGurus (NASDAQ:CARG – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $0.310-$0.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.330.
 The company issued revenue guidance of $390 million-$410 million, compared to the consensus revenue estimate of $302.22 million.

-CarGurus (NASDAQ:CARG – Get Rating) last issued its quarterly earnings results on Thursday, February 24th.
-The company reported $0.26 EPS for the quarter, beating analysts’ consensus estimates of $0.16 by $0.10.
-The firm had revenue of $339.34 million during the quarter, compared to the consensus estimate of $279.91 million.
-CarGurus had a return on equity of 23.53% and a net margin of 11.48%.
-CarGurus’s revenue for the quarter was up 123.9% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.24 earnings per share.
-Sell-side analysts anticipate that CarGurus will post 1.01 earnings per share for the current year.
+A number of brokerages have recently issued reports on CARG.
+Royal Bank of Canada lifted their price objective on shares of CarGurus from $48.00 to $56.00 and gave the company an outperform rating in a report on Thursday, March 10th.
+Zacks Investment Research upgraded shares of CarGurus from a hold rating to a buy rating and set a $37.00 price target on the stock in a report on Tuesday, January 11th.
+Truist Financial boosted their price target on shares of CarGurus from $44.00 to $58.00 in a report on Monday, February 28th.
+Raymond James boosted their price target on shares of CarGurus from $41.00 to $52.00 and gave the stock an outperform rating in a report on Monday, February 28th.
+Finally, TheStreet upgraded shares of CarGurus from a c+ rating to a b rating in a report on Wednesday, February 16th.
+One analyst has rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to MarketBeat, CarGurus presently has a consensus rating of Buy and a consensus target price of $49.00.

-In related news, VP Yann Bruno Gellot sold 1,567 shares of the company’s stock in a transaction on Thursday, February 3rd.
+In other news, COO Samuel Zales sold 10,000 shares of the business’s stock in a transaction dated Tuesday, January 18th.
+The stock was sold at an average price of $31.28, for a total value of $312,800.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Yann Bruno Gellot sold 1,567 shares of the business’s stock in a transaction dated Thursday, February 3rd.
 The shares were sold at an average price of $33.01, for a total value of $51,726.67.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Scot Christopher Fredo sold 3,580 shares of the company’s stock in a transaction on Friday, February 25th.
-The stock was sold at an average price of $39.00, for a total transaction of $139,620.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 130,239 shares of company stock valued at $4,676,805 in the last 90 days.
-21.72% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders have sold 38,295 shares of company stock valued at $1,439,128.
+Corporate insiders own 21.72% of the company’s stock.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.